robotsorcerer/robotsorcerer.github.io/about.md

         align='middle'
         caption='<b>Fig 2:</b> The beam repositioning system ©Cyberknife.'
 %}
 <br>

+The CyberKnife system (see Fig 2), in spite of its advanced mode of delivery, requires a frame or immobilization mask, and is incapable of real-time closed-loop feedback head motion corrections when the treatment beam is on.
+The CyberKnife Synchrony only executes _a-priori_ trajectories, and is only FDA-approved for lung tumors' treatment; correction requirements in systems such as this require far less accuracy, typically \\(< 5mm\\)<sup>[Keall-Report]</sup>than brain targets.
+Additonally, real-time closed-loop head motion compensation for the CyberKnife system is inhibited by its high load-to-weight ratio; at 160kg the load at the end of a long robotic arm would require rapid movement in response to random real-time head pose changes.
+Its high rigidity and setup distance from the patient magnifies error from the shoulder out to the end effector.
+This is a recipe for large end effector velocities and acceleration that would significantly affect dose delivery.

-Frameless and maskless (F&M) RT is an emerging non-invasive radiosurgery treatment modality that aims to stem this issue.
-The goal of F&M RT is to control and correct a patient's motion, ideally with a closed-loop feedback controller implemented on a high-precision manipulation system (usually robots) in **real-time** during RT.
-Since patient deviation from target trajectory is frequent during treatment, parallel robots (matter-of-factly, 6-legged Stewart-Gough platforms) have emerged as a means of immobilizing patients in research scenarios.
-However, such parallel robots:
+Frameless and maskless (F&M) positioning systems is an emerging non-invasive immobilization system in radiosurgery that works without utilizing rigid masks and frames so as to ensure dose delivery precision while keeping the patient comfortable during treatment.
+The goal is to correct patient motion, ideally with a closed-loop feedback controller implemented on a high-precision robotic system in real-time during RT.
+Recent F&M research research directions include the steel-cast assembled 4-DOF robot of [Wiersma Group][Xinmin4DOF] which corrected translational motion and a pitch rotational head motion; the HexaPOD parallel manipulator of [Coventry Uni's Group][HerrmannHexaPODMPC] which utilized a system identification and model predictive control approach to correct a tumor position on an Hexapod, or the in-house fabricated 6-DOF Stewart-Gough platform of [Wiersma Group][BelcherThesis].
+However, these systems share common drawbacks e.g.

-+ share their complete workspace with body tissues, a safety concern since rigid robot components lack compliance and their end effectors add "hard shocks" to the patients' body during manipulation;

-+ are incapable of providing sophisticated 3D manipulation with their constant-curvature components; and

-+ the inadvertent respiratorial and internal organ motions often induce deviation from a target beyond the recommentations of AAPM Task Group 17, namely 2mm and 2 degrees tolerance.
++ given their constant-curvature end-effectors/platforms, they are incapable of providing sophisticated manipulation eg for the inadvertent respiratory motions that often induce deviation from a target;

++ being made out of rigid bodies, the attenuation of ionizing radiation dose has to be factored into treatment plans when these systems get commissioned; and

++ exhibiting planar platforms/tool frames, there is an inherent delay in head motion compensation along the patient's frontal axis that may inhibit clinical accuracy.

+To improve the treatment planning process, these drawbacks need to be addressed.
+This would require the interdisciplinary effort of engineers, roboticists, physicists, and surgeons alike.
 In my line of work, we try to sidestep these issues.
 Our philosophy is to do away with radio-opaque/rigid bodies in the compensation mechanism.
 Fundamentally, we utilize inflatable air bladders (`IABs`) to mitigate these highlighted issues.
 These `IABs` are continuum, compliant and configurable (C<sup>3</sup>) soft elastomeric actuators that provide therapeutic and comfortable patient motion compensation during RT.
 Most of my PhD work was focussed on a system identification and statistical approach to their modeling; owing to their medium fidelity in control scenarios, I mitigated unmodeled dynamics and model uncertainties using standard techniques from indirect adaptive control (with projection to handle unbounded errors), optimal control (for setpoint/trajectory regulation) and some neural network adaptive control laws to mitigate unmodeled uncertainties in the system model.
 In the latter part of my PhD, I started thinking more about deriving closed-form expressions for their kinematics.
 With continuum mechanics and elastic deformations, we are now able to derive the `soft ik`,  and the dynamical model that governs their deformation is derived from `Cauchy's laws of motion` and `Truesdell's determinism for the stress principle`.
 Writing the direct kinematics of the mechanism becomes a relatively easier problem, allowing for elegant mathematical formulae in predicting a deformation behavior under a given stress and/or internal pressurization.
 A prototype of the SoRo Mechanism for manipulating the H&N region of a patient in stereotactic radiosurgery is shown in Fig. 3.

 {%
     include fig.html